survivejs/webpack-book/manuscript/extending/01_loaders.md

 W> Although using **loader-runner** can be convenient for developing and testing loaders, implement integration tests that run against webpack.
 Subtle differences between environments make this essential.

+T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
+You can see all fields available through `this` there.
+For example, `mode` is exposed.

 ## Pitch loaders

 ![Webpack loader processing](images/loader-processing.png)